Mhfd10/Auto-Transcribe-ETHZ-Videoportal/README.md

 - Downloads and transcriptions are performed in parallel with up to 4 threads
 - Transcription speed depends heavily on your hardware
 - Ensure you have enough disk space for both videos and transcripts
-- You may see an error message saying that FP16 is not supported on this device and that you should use FP32 instead.
+- You may see an error message stating that FP16 is not supported by this device, it is therefore using FP32 instead.
 This is expected if you are running Whisper on a CPU, since most CPUs do not support FP16.
 In this case, Whisper will automatically fall back to FP32 (full precision), which uses more memory but works everywhere

 ---